 The reports in the Sitecore ECM allows you to measure conversions and understand where visitors went, what they did (# of pages viewed, if they bounced, how much time they spent on the site, old customer, new customer).

 If you are familiar with the Sitecore OMS you will be happy to know that you can use the same personalization parameters to create targeted email based on what visitors have shown an interest in.
-(If you're not familiar with Sitecore Personalization check out this blog post written by Lars Birkholm Petersen).
-This is fantastic, because even when people subscribe to receive emails from you – you don’t always know what they are interested in.
+(If you're not familiar with Sitecore Personalization check out This is fantastic, because even when people subscribe to receive emails from you – you don’t always know what they are interested in.
 And even if they subscribe via some sort of questionnaire you can still get a better idea of what a visitor is interested in by observing how they navigate your website and what type of content they are actually reading: visitors’ interests might be even more specific than your questionnaire suggested…or their interests might have changed.

 Improved Sales Process